janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

   <summary>&nbsp;Click to expand (2024)</summary>

   <article markdown="1" class="post-content">
-  - *2024.10*: I made it into the top 10 teams of the [HuMob'24 competition](https://wp.nyu.edu/humobchallenge2024/) out of 100+ participating teams!
+  - *2024.10*: I made it into the top 10 teams of the [HuMob competition](https://wp.nyu.edu/humobchallenge2024/)!
 See you in Atlanta.
   - *2024.09*: Our paper, <em>Context-Aware Trajectory Anomaly Detection</em>, was accepted to [GeoAnomalies'24](https://onspatial.github.io/GeoAnomalies24/)!
-  - *2024.08*: I officially started my Ph.D. journey at UMN :)
   - *2024.03*: I won the [SFU CS Diversity Award](https://www.sfu.ca/computing/diversity-in-computing-science/activities/cs-diversity-project-presentations-2024.html)!
   </article>
 </details>